 The rack environment has been critical to organizations because it offers interchangeability and access for essential components, including the server rack.
 A server rack’s easy implementation also means server administrators can easily remove them for inspection and troubleshooting.
 Rack servers can also hot-swap with another server to continue the mission-critical activity and limit downtime.

 Because a rack server describes the form factor and not the intent, rack servers can take on any number of roles for a network.
 Responsibilities could include storage, email, web, proxy, application server duties, data-intensive applications, and more.

-Also Read: Web Server Log Analysis Tools for 2021
+Also Read: Web Server Log Analysis Tools